chloesyy/ip/docs/README.md

 Expected outcome:

-`These are the tasks you have now!`
+`These are the tasks you have with the keyword: project`

 `1.
 [D][N] project (by: Oct 10 2020)`